xsota/discord_bot/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.
 Please ensure all new features are well-documented and tested.

+For detailed guidelines on how to contribute, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.